 The Volkswagen Super Bugger Beetle Camper

-Shortly after this in 1977 Mechanix Illustrated magazine published plans for a vehicle that appears almost identical to the Super Bugger named the “Minihome” which led to even more Beetle-Camper conversions.
+In 1977 Mechanix Illustrated magazine published plans for a vehicle that appears almost identical to the original Super Bugger named the “Minihome” which led to even more Beetle-Camper conversions occurring in-period, and the two designs are often mistaken for one another.

 We know that people were still creating their own Super Buggers well into the 1980s and possibly longer.
 It’s likely that creating a conversion like this nowadays would be illegal in most jurisdictions due to increasingly stringent engineering requirements on car modifications, however Beetles that were converted in period have no problem renewing their registration.